Frequently asked questions

 People volunteer for different reasons including:

-- To help future family members live healthier lives
+- To help current and future family members live healthier lives

 - To help people in their community live healthier lives in the future